Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Dying ReLU

 \section{Dying ReLU}

-Although coordinate based networks slowly increase the number of activation regions throughout training as shown in Figure 3 (b), there is a surprising alternative that is simultaneously occurring.
+Although coordinate based networks slowly increase the number of activation regions throughout training as shown in Figure 2 (d), there is a surprising alternative that is simultaneously occurring.
 That is, the network is increasingly \emph{shutting off} ReLU neurons during training, limiting its full expressive potential while simultaneously attempting to utilize different linear functions with available neurons.
 We believe this is due to the exponential increase in parameter norms that occur when training on high frequency target functions, which can cause issues due to the density of the data.
+Note this only occurs with coordinates, and not with positional encoding.

-We computed the parameter norms \(\prod_{n=1}^L ||\boldsymbol{W}^{(k)}||\) across layers, where \(|| \cdot ||\) is the spectral norm found by the maximum singular value, displayed in Figure 10.
-This norm represents the upper bound of the Lipschitz constant \(L_f\) of the network, and it may be slightly counter-intuitive to see that this bound is much higher for the network with a larger spectral bias.
+We computed the parameter norms \(\prod_{n=1}^L ||\boldsymbol{W}^{(k)}||\) across layers, where \(|| \cdot ||\) is the spectral norm found by the maximum singular value, displayed in Figure 8.
+This norm represents the upper bound of the Lipschitz constant \(L_f\) of the network, and it may be slightly counter-intuitive to see that this bound is higher for the network with a larger spectral bias.
 In this setting, it may be the case that larger parameters can easily map coordinates to one side of the bias threshold, causing it to be inactive for the rest of training.
-We can see some intuition of this idea from Figure 10 (d).
-The number of dead ReLU neurons decreases as the normalizing interval increases, meaning once the data becomes less dense there are more active neurons.
-While this may be the case, there is still the overall trend of an increasing amount of dead neurons, which displays another limitation of ReLU networks in this particular setting.
+We can see some intuition for this idea from Figure 8 (d).
+The number of dead ReLU neurons decreases as the normalizing interval increases, meaning once the sampling becomes less dense there are more active neurons.
+While this may be the case, there is still the overall trend of an increasing amount of dead neurons, which displays another limitation of ReLU networks in this dense, low dimensional setting.
+Additionally, this seems to be an issue at initialization, which can perhaps be reduced with proper weight initialization, or other potential measures.